misho-kr/logrus-hooks/README.md

 ### Setup

-To send messages to _syslog_ the setup looks like this:
+The examples will use the [syslog hook](https://github.com/sirupsen/logrus/tree/master/hooks/syslog) to send messages to _syslog_ daemon.
+The setup looks like this:

 ```go
 import (